Brig. Don presenting a souvenir to Col. Dlamini, the Commandant of South African Special Forces School. PPU Photo.

 Uganda and South Africa have over the years pursued strengthening bilateral defence relations hinging on Pan Africanist grounds.
 In 1992, the African National Congress (ANC) sent their fighters to train in Uganda; Kaweweta, Bombo, Kabamba and Jinja during the Anti-apartheid struggle marking the beginning of strategic relationship.

 CSFC Brig.
-Nabasa presenting a book on Uganda’s Cultural Heritage to Da Costa, the South African Special Forces’ Sergeant Major in Makhado Air Force Base, South Africa.
+Nabasa presenting a book on Uganda’s Cultural Heritage to Da Costa, the South African Special Forces’ Sergeant Major at Makhado Air Force Base, South Africa.
 PPU Photo.